Stoneware: Materials

 The compositions of stoneware bodies vary considerably, and include both prepared and 'as dug'; the former being by far the dominant type for studio and industry.
 Nevertheless, the vast majority will conform to: plastic fire clays, 0 to 100%; ball clays, 0 to 15%; quartz, 0%; feldspar and chamotte, 0 to 15%.

 The key raw material is either naturally occurring stoneware clay or non-refractory fire clay.
 The mineral kaolinite is present but disordered, and although mica and quartz are present their particle size is very small.
 Stoneware clay is often accompanied by impurities such as iron or carbon, giving it a "dirty" look, and its plasticity can vary widely.
 Non-refractory fire clay may be another key raw material.
 Fire clays are generally considered refractory, because they withstand very high temperatures before melting or crumbling.
 Refractory fire clays have a high concentration of kaolinite, with lesser amounts of mica and quartz.
 Non-refractory fire clays, however, have larger amounts of mica and feldspar.

 A Staffordshire pottery stoneware plate from the 1850s with white glaze and transfer printed design.
 Visually this hardly differs from earthenware or porcelain equivalents.

 Firing

-Stoneware can be once-fired or twice-fired.
+Stoneware can be once- or twice-fired.
 Maximum firing temperatures can vary significantly, from 1100 °C to 1300 °C depending on the flux content.
-Most commonly an oxidising kiln atmosphere is used.
-Typically, temperatures will be between 1180 °C and 1280 °C. To produce a better quality fired glaze finish, twice-firing can be used.
+Most commonly an oxidizing kiln atmosphere is used.
+Typically, temperatures will be between 1180 °C and 1280 °C. To produce a better quality fired-glaze finish, twice-firing can be used.
 This can be especially important for formulations composed of highly carbonaceous clays.
-For these, biscuit firing is around 900 °C, and glost firing (the firing used to form the glaze over the ware) 1180–1280 °C. After firing the Water absorption should be less than 1 per cent.
+For these, biscuit firing is around 900 °C, and glost firing (the firing used to form the glaze over the ware) 1180–1280 °C. After firing, water absorption should be less than 1%.